 What are the system requirements?

-FCPXchange requires OS X 10.9 or later, and should work on XML exported from most versions of Final Cut Pro X.
+FCPXchange requires OS X 10.9 or later, and should work on XML exported from recent versions of Final Cut Pro X.

 FCPXchange is available here:

-Because this does not come from the Mac App Store, depending on your security settings, you may need to right-click and choose ‘Open’ the first time you run it.
+Because this does not come from the Mac App Store, you may get warnings about unknown developers; you’ll need to right-click and choose ‘Open’ the first time you run it.

 It comes with no warranties, express or implied.
 Use at your own risk.
 We hope you find it useful.